 We’ve taken everything that’s delicious about the Mediterranean to bring you this easy, nourishing pital.
-This pita is filled with warm Lebanese spices, creamy garlic and lemon sauce and tangy pickled beets.
+This pita is filled with warm Lebanese spices, creamy garlic and lemon sauce and tangy pickled turnips.
 This dish is ready under 25 minutes and will be a show stopper at the table tonight!

 -